 Leadership

 2024 PTAB Bar Assoc.
-Annual Conference, Washington, DC
+Annual Conference, Washington, D.C.

 2024 PTAB Bar Association Annual Conference, DEI Panel